stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 This article describes an example of tooling for [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) which only needs a [general-purpose task runner tool](https://www.stuartellis.name/articles/task-runner/).
 The tooling enables projects to support:

-- Infrastructure components alongside other code in a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
+- [Monorepo](https://en.wikipedia.org/wiki/Monorepo) projects that contain the code for infrastructure and applications.
 - Multiple infrastructure components in the same code repository.
 Each of these _units_ is a complete [root module](https://opentofu.org/docs/language/modules/).
 - Multiple instances of the same infrastructure component with different configurations.
 The TF configurations are called [contexts](#creating-a-context).
-- [Extra instances of a component](#using-extra-instances).
+- [Deploying extra instances of a component](#using-extra-instances) with the same set of configuration.
 Use this to deploy instances from version control branches for development, or to create temporary instances.
 - [Integration testing](#testing) for every component.
 - [Migrating from Terraform to OpenTofu](#migrating-to-opentofu).
-You use the same tasks for both.
+You use the same commands for both.

 > If we separate out our infrastructure code into components then we avoid create a [terralith](https://masterpoint.io/blog/terralith-monolithic-terraform-architecture/), where all of the TF code for all of the resources is in a single root module.
 Monolithic root modules complicate development and testing, and they grow slower and more brittle over time as resources are added to them.